apache/datasketches-website/docs/AccuracyPlots.md

 ##Accuracy Plots

-When a sketch is constructed with a simple Builder similar to:
+When a sketch is constructed with code similar to:

 <div class="highlight"><pre><code class="language-text" data-lang="text">int k = 4096;
 UpdateSketch sketch = UpdateSketch.builder().build(k);

 // The sketch is fed unique values with a loop similar to long u; //the x-coordinate value, the number of uniques to be fed to the sketch for (int i=0; i&lt;u; i++) {
   sketch.update(i);
 }

 // After all the unique values have been fed to the sketch, the estimate of <i>u</i> is obtained from the sketch double est = sketch.getEstimate();

-// The upper and lower bounds at 1 RSE are obtained from the sketch: double ub = sketch.getUpperBound(1);
+// The upper and lower bounds at 1 RSE can be obtained from the sketch: double ub = sketch.getUpperBound(1);
 double lb = sketch.getLowerBound(1);

 // The rebuild option can be used prior to obtaining the above values or storing the sketch: sketch.rebuild();
 </code></pre></div>